Can Machines Philosophize?: Concluding remarks

-To conclude, our methodology can be readily applied to other surveys of philosophical interests, such as those assessing the views of a wide variety of scholars on, e.g., theoretical virtues \cite{Schindler:2022}, values in science \cite{Steel:2017}, and scientific practices \cite{Robinson:2019}, as well as on broader issues \cite{Bourget:2014, Bourget:2023} such as philosophical intuition \cite{Kuntz:2011}.
-Given the close resemblance between human and machine populations in their average responses to philosophical questions, our methodological framework may open a new avenue to advance research in experimental philosophy by deploying a population of machines in lieu of a target population of humans, potentially accelerating the administration of otherwise tedious survey-based studies and mitigating the reproducibility issues plaguing them \cite{Cova:2021}.
+To conclude, our methodology can be readily applied to other surveys across the philosophy of science, such as those assessing the views of a wide variety of scholars on, e.g., theoretical virtues \cite{Schindler:2022}, values in science \cite{Steel:2017}, and scientific practices \cite{Robinson:2019}, as well as on broader issues relevant to other philosophical domains \cite{Bourget:2014, Bourget:2023}, such as philosophical intuition \cite{Kuntz:2011} and folk psychology \cite{Hewson1994}.
+Given the close resemblance between human and machine populations in their average responses to philosophical questions, our methodological framework may open a new avenue to advance research in the empirical social sciences by deploying a population of machines in lieu of a target population of humans,\footnote{One may also wonder whether large language models would be able to swiftly track shifts in response to changes occurring in the population impersonated (e.g., the community of physicists).
+Broadly, large language models are primarily retrospective: their outputs reflect the distribution of views present in their training corpus.
+Consequently, their ability to capture rapid shifts in the perspective of a population depends on how quickly such changes are incorporated into updated training sets.
+However, this limitation may be mitigated through emerging strategies, such as retrieval-augmented generation and domain-specific fine-tuning, which aim to reduce the lag between new developments and model outputs.
+Moreover, recent studies have explored the possibility that large language models can generate plausible projections or reason about trends based on historical data \cite{Nako2025}.
+Although this forward-looking reasoning is constrained by the quality and representativeness of the input data and prompts, these approaches lay the groundwork for potentially predicting shifts in the perspectives of a target population.} possibly accelerating the administration of otherwise tedious survey-based studies and mitigating the reproducibility issues plaguing them \cite{Cova:2021}.